A stellar Administrative Assistant can be a company’s secret weapon.

 12. Effective Communication

 There’s no type of communication that Admins don’t touch.
 They have to be savvy on the phone, write good emails, and project confidence when they speak to employees at all levels face-to-face.
-Often, they have to write company-wide communications or even put together presentations on behalf of their boss.
+Often, they have to write company-wide communications or even put together visual presentations on behalf of their boss.

 Learning the most effective way to do that helps separate the good Admins from the great ones.

-Admins looking to sharpen communication skills can enlist the help of a go-to review buddy.
+Virtual Assistant Services and Admins looking to sharpen communication skills can enlist the help of a go-to review buddy.
 This person is ready to provide casual feedback on face-to-face scripts, emails, and anything else.
 They’re not performing an in-depth review; they’re simply pinpointing areas that just don’t make sense.

 Even after just a few review rounds, Admins will see different pathways for increasing clarity in their communications.